 The vast majority of the bars and lounges in the dynamic university and political city of Madison are gay-friendly.
 This outdoorsy, progressive, and well-educated community that straddles Lake Mendota and Lake Monona are some of the best small cities (the population is around 245,000) in the country for gays and lesbians to live in, with a terrific gay pride event held each August.
 It's not a gay-bar hub the way Milwaukee is, but it's only a 75-minute drive there, and Chicago, with one of the nation's largest gay scenes, lies only a 2 to 2.5-hour drive away, too.

 Having said that, the city's gay nightlife scene has improved quite a bit in the past few years.

 Madison GLBT club crawlers will find a few fun gay Madison hangouts, plus a number of gay-friendly lounges, coffeehouses, and restaurant bars.
 Plan B (924 Williamson St.) is along already hip Williamson Street, a 15-minute walk northeast of the Wisconsin Capitol grounds.
 By all accounts, the slick dance bar and video bar has garnered quite a following with gay guys, lesbians, and more than a few GLBT allies in Madison.
 A variety of events keep the place interesting, including 18-and-over Thursday dance parties, ladies' nights, karaoke on Wednesdays, and plenty of other theme parties.

 Prior to Plan B opening, the city's top gay nightlife choice was the quite large but out-of-the-way Club 5, which underwent a major renovation a few years back and rebranded as Five Nightclub (5 Applegate Ct.).
 It's still one of the Midwest's most substantial gay entertainment venues.
 Five comprises a large disco and lounge, a patio that's good fun in warm weather.
-The drawback to Club 5 is that in this walkable, compact city, you have to drive or take a taxi to get to this facility about 4.5-miles south of downtown, just off the U.S. 14 freeway.
+The drawback to Five Nightclub is that in this walkable, compact city, you have to drive or take a taxi to get to this facility about 4.5-miles south of downtown, just off the U.S. 14 freeway.